Trusted

 The data will be interpreted and represented as a smoothed-out line, showing the assets’ trading direction.

-Did you know?
 In the cryptocurrency market, there is no concept of closing price as the market never sleeps.
 In that scenario, a specific time over the course of 24-hours is taken into account, and the price at that time every day is regarded as the closing price.
 This reference time, which might be different for different platforms, is represented by the Coordinated Universal Time (UTC) standard and is essentially similar to GMT or Greenwich Mean Time.

 Other examples of how moving averages work

-The best to understand moving averages is to consider how they are used for bitcoin trading.
-After the correction from the highs of November 2021, the price of BTC remained volatile between June 2022 to July 2023, continuing even into August 2023.
+For instance, let’s pick a random timeline between November 2021 and August 2023.
+From the correction following the highs of November 2021, the price of BTC remained volatile between June 2022 to July 2023, continuing even into August 2023.
 There were some sharp moves on the upside but no clear trend.

-However, if we apply the right moving average, 200-day SMA — which takes price data for the last 200 days — in the case of bitcoin, the trend till March 2023 seems bearish.
-Post that, it seems that bitcoin is gaining strength.
+After that, it seems that Bitcoin is gaining strength.
 Do note that we used the 200-day moving averages here as longish timeframes are good for making long-term trading decisions.
 You can even use the 50-day moving average to see how the prices fluctuated in shorter spurts.

 Here is a reason why important moving average levels are worth tracking: